-In Thai language Sak means “tattoo” and Yant means “yantra,” a sacred geometry design found in Dharmic religions.
-Part of the beautiful patterns of the yantras, there are also magical incantations/mantras (called kata), written in the Khmer version of Pali Sanskrit (called Khom).
+In the Thai language Sak means “Tattoo” and Yant means “Yantra,” a sacred geometry design found in Dharmic religions.
+Apart from the beautiful patterns of the Yantras, there are also magical incantations or Mantras connected to Sak Yant, written in the Khmer version of Pali Sanskrit (called Khom).

 Historically, Thai soldiers would get Sak Yant tattoos to give them power and make them invincible.
 This is very popular until today among Muay Thai fighters.
 The Tiger Sak Yant Tattoo design, specially, is very used because the tiger symbolizes strength, power and fearlessness — plus, it helps drive evil spirits away.
 All qualities desired by Thai boxing fighters, no doubt.

 One of the most popular designs and with a more broad protective efficiency — specially popular with tourists who don’t speak Thai and don’t know the tradition in depth to ask for something more specific or elaborate — is the Hah Taew Sak Yant Tattoo (Five Lines).

 These are simply 5 vertical lines, written in Khom, and each line is a magical spell that protects or brings good luck to specific purposes, like protecting the place you live in, preventing unjust punishment, reversing bad horoscope constellations, protection against black magic, attracting success and fortune, and helping to gain charisma and attract the opposite sex, to name a few.